-While it’s great to scroll through pics on Insta of other people’s weekend hikes, sometimes, you have to just get out there and experience them for yourself.
+While it’s great to scroll through pics on Instagram of other people’s weekend hikes, sometimes, you have to just get out there and experience them for yourself.

-So, with that, we’re taking it straight to the big guns with five Sunshine Coast nature adventures you have to do at least once in your life.
+So, with that, we’re taking it straight to the big guns with five epic outdoor adventures you have to do on the Sunshine Coast, at least once in your life.

 Sunshine Coast Hinterland Great Walk

-So, many of us have heard of The Great Walk, but so few have actually done the whole thing.
+Many know of The Great Walk, but so few have actually done the whole thing.
 We’re thinking that it’s got something to do with its length.
-At a mighty 58km long, this ain’t no casual Sunday stroll.
-You’ll need to plan this Sunshine Coast adventure, making sure you’ve got all the right gear (hello, backpacks, hiking boots, tents and confidence with snakes), plus either book it in for a long weekend or take some time off work.
-In between walkers’ camps dotted along the walk, you’ll experience epic scenery with gorges, waterfalls, rainforests, rock pools, and gorgeous views.
+At a mighty 58km long, this isn't your casual Sunday stroll.
+You’ll need to plan this Sunshine Coast adventure, making sure you’ve got all the right gear (think: backpacks, hiking boots, tents and confidence with snakes), plus either book it in for a long weekend or take some time off work.
+In between walkers’ camps dotted along the path, you’ll experience epic scenery with gorges, waterfalls, rainforests, rock pools and gorgeous views.
 Don’t forget the camera though, because once you’ve ticked this tough trudge off your bucket list, you might not get around to doing it again.

-Fact: There are so many places to travel in the world.
-Also, Fact: we’ve got one of Australia’s most famed natural tourist attractions in our own backyard.
-While we know Fraser Island is technically outside of the Sunshine Coast region, it’s pretty clear that we’ve adopted it as our own.
-If you’ve never visited, and you call the Sunshine Coast home, make it happen in 2017.
+Fact: we’ve got one of Australia’s most famed natural tourist attractions in our own backyard.
+And while we know Fraser Island is technically outside of the Sunshine Coast region, it’s pretty clear that we’ve adopted it as our own.
+If you’ve never visited, and you call the Sunshine Coast home, make it happen this year.
 Rope in that friend with a 4WD or hire one, and start your Sunshine Coast adventure with a drive up the beach from Noosa North Shore.
 Once you’re on Fraser, be sure to tick off some solid must-dos, like whale-watching (best from August to October), a few snaps at Maheno shipwreck, a dip at Eli Creek or Lake Mackenzie, and a whole lot of 4WD through and around this sand island.